Debating Pasts, Crafting Histories

 Upon completion of the course, students will:

-- be equipped with the intellectual tools necessary to conduct research in their own areas of historical interest;
+- be equipped with the intellectual and research tools necessary to conduct research in their own areas of historical interest;

-- be able to demonstrate a basic knowledge of different historical research methodologies and approaches and an awareness of how historians have used certain kinds of historical materials to understand the history of the period and place under examination and to substantiate their arguments in order to assess other historical work critically;
+- acquire knowledge of different historical research methodologies and approaches and develop an awareness of how and why historians have used particular materials to understand the history of particular areas and periods.

 Scope and syllabus